learn-co-curriculum/rails-flatiron-store-checkout/README.md

   * Instead of having a "Checkout" link on the carts show page, have a link to paying with stripe. **Pass the features tests**

 2. Better Cart UX
-  * A user should be able to delete a line_item from the cart
+  * A user should be able to delete a line_item from the cart, via AJAX.
+THis would be handled by the line_items controller methods destroy.
-  * A user should be able to change the quantity of a line_item from the cart
+  * The cart total on the page should be updated when a line_item is deleted as well
-  * A user should be able to do both of these tasks via AJAX, handled by the line_items controller methods destroy and update
   * **Pass the features tests**

 ### Hints about App Architecture